aradi/fypp/README.rst

 Installing
 ==========

+Fypp needs a working Python interpreter either with version 2.7 or with version 3.2 or above.

 The command line tool is a single stand-alone script.
 You can run it directly from the source folder ::